 However, monofilament (commonly used for fishing line) is not woven or spun material.
 Therefore, it is not mekabel tumah and may be used to hold bamboo slats together.
 All STAR-K certified bamboo schach is held together with monofilament cord.

 When placing the schach mat on the Sukkah – The following guidelines should be followed:

-- If a normal prevailing wind (ruach metzuya) can blow the schach off the sukkah, one may not tie the schach down to hold it in place.
+- If a normal prevailing wind (ruach metzuya) can blow the schach off the sukkah, (were they not attached together with the fishing wire), the schach needs to be held down.
+One may not tie the schach down to hold it in place.
 The reason is that an item which is not kosher for schach (e.g. string) may not be used to hold down kosher schach.
 Instead, one must place a wooden beam (e.g. 2×4) on top of the schach which is resting on the walls thereby sandwiching the schach between the beam and the top of the walls.
 This beam should be placed perpendicular to the bamboo sticks, so that the beam would hold down the sticks without the presence of the fishing wire.
 Once this is done, one may then tie a string around the schach to anchor and protect it from falling off in a gusting wind (ruach she’ayna metzuya).

 - As with all schach, STAR-K certified schach may also not be placed directly on top of metal.
 If one has a metal frame one should cover the frame with wooden slats and place the schach on top of the these slats.